 As we head into the warmer months of the year it’s a perfect time for a swim in the pool, a visit to the beach or a dip in a river or dam.
 As our children spend more time around water it’s important to consider ways we can keep our children safe around water.

 No matter their age, children can learn how to swim.
 Enrolling your child in a swim class run by a qualified professional can teach them how to stay safe around water.
 From a young age, swim instructors teach children how to get to the edge of the pool and climb out if they ever fall in.
 Older children learn how to swim laps of the pool, so they can really enjoy their time in the water, and you can relax a little bit too.

 The more time you spend around water, the more confident your child will be.
-Make time to visit the pool or beach on a regular basis so your child can practice their swimming skills, even if they do go to regular swimming lessons.
+Make time to visit the pool or beach regularly so your child can practise their swimming skills, even if they do go to regular swimming lessons.

 Summer is the perfect time for long days at the beach and pool.
-Keep your child safe by teaching them how to swim, giving them opportunity to practice their swimming skills, and making sure they are actively supervised at all times.
+Keep your child safe by teaching them how to swim, allowing them to practise their swimming skills, and making sure they are actively supervised at all times.
 In a country with such a warm climate, swimming is a skill for life.